(As adopted by the Board of Directors on August 18, 2022)

-The Board of Directors (the “Board” of Argan, Inc. (the “Company”), has adopted these guidelines to reflect the Company’s commitment to good corporate governance, and to comply with the New York Stock Exchange and other legal requirements.
-In furtherance of these goals the Board has also adopted a Code of Conduct, and written charters for each of its Nomination and Corporate Governance Committee, Compensation Committee and Audit Committee.
+The Board of Directors (the “Board” of Argan, Inc. (the “Company”), has adopted these guidelines to reflect the Company’s commitment to good corporate governance, and to comply with New York Stock Exchange and other legal requirements.
+In furtherance of these goals the Board has also adopted a Code of Conduct, and written charters for each of its Nomination and Corporate Governance Committee, ESG Subcommittee, Compensation Committee and Audit Committee.
+The Company has also established a Code of Ethics that applies to our Chief Executive Officer and Chief Financial Officer.
 The Nomination and Corporate Governance Committee will periodically review these guidelines and propose modifications to the Board for consideration as appropriate.

 These guidelines should be interpreted in the context of all applicable laws and the Company’s Amended and Restated Articles of Incorporation (the “Articles of Incorporation”), Amended By-Laws (the “By-Laws”) and other corporate governance documents, and are intended to serve as a framework within which the Board may conduct its business.
 These guidelines are subject to modification, and the Board shall be able, in the exercise of its discretion, to deviate from these guidelines from time to time, as the Board may deem appropriate or as required by applicable laws and regulations.

 The business affairs of the Company are managed under the direction of the Board, which represents and is accountable to the shareholders of the Company.
 The Board’s responsibilities are active and not passive and include the responsibility to regularly evaluate the strategic direction of the Company, management policies and the effectiveness with which management implements its policies.